 Expiration (TTL) value

-Timestamp-based conflict resolution uses the document timestamp (stored in the CAS) to resolve conflicts.
+Timestamp-based conflict resolution (often referred to as Last Write Wins, or LWW) uses the document timestamp (stored in the CAS) to resolve conflicts.
 The timestamps associated with the most recent updates of source and target documents are compared.
-The document whose updates have the more recent timestamp prevails.
+The document whose update has the more recent timestamp prevails.

 If both document-versions have the same timestamp-value, the conflict is resolved by comparing the following metadata-elements, in the order shown: